computationalUncertaintyLab/importance_of_data/README.md

 2. Data is downloaded using modified code from the CDC FluSight GitHub Repository The weekly number of incident hospitalizations at state level and a US national estimate is produced.
 The dataset that is produced is called `./data_sets/target-hospital-admissions.csv`.

+**Flu Percent reported data from NHSN**
+1. Code to download this data is `./download_percent_reported_hosps.py`.
+2. Data is downloaded from the CDC HHS datset.
+The weekly percent of all providers reporting at state level and a US national estimate is produced.
+The dataset that is produced is called `./data_sets/pct_hospital_reporting.csv`.

 **Population data**
 Population data for each state was taken from the CDC hosted FluSIght GitHub repository.